kibuchijw/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 * Write a script that displays the status code of a `GET` request.
     * The first argument is the URL to request(`GET`)
     * The status code must be printed like this: `code: <status code>`
     * You must use the module `request`
+### 3. Star wars movie title
+* Write a script that prints the title of a Star Wars movie where the episode number matches a given integer.
+    * The first argument is the movie ID
+    * You must use the [Star wars API](https://swapi-api.alx-tools.com/) with the endpoint `https://swapi-api.alx-tools.com/api/films/:id`
+    * You must use the module `request`